lwardzala/Json.Abstraction/Readme.md

 The interface converter tries to detect automatically an appropriate class.
 If the interface and class exists in the same assembly, there is no need to register that types convertion.

-Also there is no need to use discriminators if only there is only one class that implements the interface.
+Also there is no need to use discriminators if there is only one class that implements the interface.
 If there are more than one class, the converter factory tries to use AbstractionConverter with discriminators.

-Anyway, there is an option to register missing interface convertion types by JsonAbstractSerializer:
+However, there is still an option to register a missing types convertion by JsonAbstractSerializer:
 ```csharp
 using Json.Abstraction.Serializers;